Errant-4/hexrat/README.md

 2. You will need additional Python modules: "pyperclip" and "pygame"

-3. ~~Open hexrat.py and change the path and/or names for the sound files you want to use for the designated event types~~ Put hexrat.conf in /Hexchat/ and open it to edit the file names for all listed sound effects to whatever sounds you have/want to use.
-You can also change where hexrat will look for these files, the default is HexChat/sounds/ folder
+3. Put the sounds in Hexchat/sounds.
+Put hexrat.conf in /Hexchat/ and edit any settings you want to change (such as your Platform)

 4. put hexrat.py in Hexchat/addons   and hexrat will automatically load on hexchat startup

-5. If you are not (only) playing Horizons, set your platform(s) in hexrat.conf

-6. Optional: put hexrat-loader.py in Hexchat/addons if you want to be able to refresh/load hexrat with a single command (/hr).
+5. Optional: put hexrat-loader.py in Hexchat/addons if you want to be able to refresh/load hexrat with a single command (/hr).
 You shouldn't need this for normal use

 # Known issues: